Imperial Tobacco has been a fantastic investment in recent years, with highly addictive products leading to extremely consistent dividend growth.

-That impressive record of above average growth may be set to continue thanks to the company’s recent £4.6 billion acquisition of a range cigarette brands and other assets from Reynolds American.
+That impressive record of above-average growth may be set to continue thanks to the company’s recent £4.6 billion acquisition of a range of cigarette brands and other assets from Reynolds American.

 It all sounds very positive, but there are risks.